Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Experiments and analysis

 In this section, the implementation details and a series of experiments with comprehensive analysis are presented.

-\subsection{Implementation Details}
+\subsection{Implementation details}

-The experiments concerning polarization fusion are performed on our \textit{ZJU-RGB-P} dataset, while the preliminary experiment detailed in Section 1 and the supplement experiment are performed on the \textit{Lost and Found} dataset~\cite{pinggera2016lost}.
+The experiments concerning polarization fusion are performed on \textit{ZJU-RGB-P} dataset, while the preliminary experiment detailed in Section 1 and the supplement experiment detailed in Section 4.5 are performed on the \textit{Lost and Found} dataset~\cite{pinggera2016lost}.
 The remaining implementation details are the same for all of the experiments.

 For data augmentation, we first scale the images with random factors between 0.75 and 1.25, then we randomly crop the images with a crop size of 768$\times$768, followed with a random horizontal flipping.
 It is worth noting that AoLP's random horizontal flipping has a critical difference from DoLP and RGB images.
 According to Eq.
 (4), when the RGB images at four polarized directions are applied horizontal flipping, the AoLP will be: